 About NAI

 NAI was created in response to growing interest in Native American studies and topics across campus.
-NAI was founded and led by Laurie Arnold, (Colville) Ph.D. in its early years and has continued under Interim Director Brian Collier, Ph.D. since 2013.
-NAI was originally housed in the College of Arts and Letters at Notre Dame and was later moved under the Department of American Studies, but works to promote Native Initiatives throughout the entire university.
-Will Newkirk became the Associate Director of NAI starting in the 2019-2020 school year.
+NAI was founded and led by Laurie Arnold, (Colville) Ph.D. in its early years and has continued under Interim Director Brian Collier, Ph.D. from 2013 - 2023.
+NAI was originally housed in the the College of Arts & Letters at Notre Dame and was later moved to he Department of American Studies, but still works to promote Native Initiatives throughout the entire university.
+Will Newkirk became the Associate Director of NAI in 2019 and stayed on until 2023.

-We acknowledge our presence in the traditional homelands of Native peoples including the Haudenosauneega, Miami, Peoria, all of the Bodéwadkmik / Potawatomi peoples, and particularly the Pokégnek Bodéwadmik / Pokagon Potawatomi, who have been using this land for education for thousands of years and continue to do so.
+We acknowledge our presence on the traditional homelands of Native peoples, including the Haudenosauneega, Miami, Peoria, and particularly the Pokégnek Bodéwadmik / Pokagon Potawatomi, who have been using this land for education for hundreds of years, and continue to do so.
+We know land acknowledgments are always a work in progress; we last updated this on May 14, 2023.